 Gloucester Green Bus Station is the main bus station in Oxford.
 It is a 5 minute walk from the city centre.
-All major bus companies including National Express, Megabus and Stagecoach operate from Oxford Bus Station and buses leave from here to London, Heathrow, Gatwick, Luton, Stansted and other national destinations.
-National Express have a ticket and information office at Gloucester Green which is open Monday to Friday 08.30 - 18.00 and Sunday 08.30 to 15.00.
+All major bus companies including National Express, Megabus (Oxford Tube) and Stagecoach operate from Oxford Bus Station and buses leave from here to London, Heathrow, Gatwick, Luton, Stansted and other national destinations.
+National Express have a ticket and information office at Gloucester Green which is open Monday to Sunday 09.00 - 17.00.
 There are also some manned ticket stalls next to some of the stops for the most popular routes which are open until 17.00.

 The bus service between London and Oxford is excellent and runs up to every 10 minutes, 24 hours a day.
 Although the buses are branded as the 'Oxford Tube' they are operated by the parent company Stagecoach who also operate the 'Megabus' discount bus brand.
 The way to get the cheapest tickets is to book a seat with Megabus (use the Megabus button below).
 Return fares start from just just 1.50 GBP each way (including booking fee of 50p each way) if you book far enough in advance although you will actually travel on an Oxford Tube branded bus.